mongodb/docs/source/includes/fact-platform-support-enterprise-red-hat.rst

 MongoDB {+version+} Enterprise Edition on
-:abbr:`RHEL (Red Hat Enterprise Linux)` / CentOS / Oracle also supports the :ref:`PPC64LE<prod-notes-supported-platforms-PPC64LE>` and :ref:`s390x<prod-notes-supported-platforms-s390x>` architectures on select platforms.
+:abbr:`RHEL (Red Hat Enterprise Linux)` / CentOS / Oracle also supports the :ref:`PPC64LE<prod-notes-supported-platforms-PPC64LE>` architecture on select platforms.

 See :ref:`prod-notes-supported-platforms` for more information.